North Dakota Motorcycle Accident Attorneys

 - 75% of motorcycle fatalities are men.

-- Some 38% of motorcycle fatalities involved an alcohol positive rider.
+- Some 38% of motorcycle fatalities involved an alcohol-positive rider.

 Different Types of Motorcycle Accident Cases

-Just like with other types of motor vehicle accidents, there are many different types of motorcycle accidents, including: head-on motorcycle accidents, rear-end motorcycle accidents, no-contact motorcycle accidents, hit and run motorcycle accidents, and drunk driving motorcycle accidents.
+Just like with other types of motor vehicle accidents, there are many different types of motorcycle accidents, including:

 A head-on accident occurs when a car strikes a motorcyclist straight on, usually with the front of their car to the side or front of the motorcycle.
-Head-on motorcycle accidents are by far one of the most dangerous types and can cause the most damage, since head-on collisions almost always happen at significant speeds and cause the rider to go flying.
+Head-on motorcycle accidents are by far one of the most dangerous types and can cause the most damage since head-on collisions almost always happen at significant speeds and cause the rider to go flying.

 Rear-end accidents occur when a vehicle rear-ends a motorcycle.
 Depending on the speed of the car, these accidents can range from mild to severe.
-A gentle tap might not cause an injury, but if a car driver is distracted and going full speed they could cause severe or even deadly damage.
+A gentle tap might not cause an injury, but if a car driver is distracted and going full speed, they could cause severe or even deadly damage.

-No-contact accidents occur when a motorcyclist gets into an accident due to another person’s actions even though the two vehicles never made contact.
-This can occur in many different ways, for example if a car gets too close to a motorcycle and causes them to swerve off the road.
+No-contact accidents occur when a motorcyclist gets into an accident due to another person’s actions, even though the two vehicles never made contact.
+This can occur in many different ways, for example, if a car gets too close to a motorcycle and causes them to swerve off the road.
 No-contact motorcycle accidents can also be caused by something like a pothole in the road which may be the fault of a local municipality if they were well aware of the hazard and chose not to fix it.

-Drunk driving accidents occur when one of the parties is intoxicated on alcohol.
+Drunk driving accidents occur when one of the parties is intoxicated by alcohol.
 Car drivers who are intoxicated can cause severe or deadly injuries due to their recklessness.
 However, motorcycle riders can just as easily be responsible for a car accident if they are riding while intoxicated.
 In these instances, it would be the driver who could have a valid claim against the rider for damages.